 In addition, they can optimize their compressed air system to ensure that no energy is wasted.
 This can be done by preventing air leaks and making sure that the working air pressure is not too high.
 But all these measures are about eliminating waste.

 The big question is, how can you eliminate the energy required for compressed air production.

-However, there is another source of tremendous waste that is often overlooked: The compression of air generates a lot of heat, which is typically dissipated to ensure that the compressor does not overheat and that the compressed air is cool enough when it reaches its destination.
+However, there is another source of tremendous waste that is often overlooked.
+The compression of air generates a lot of heat.
+This heat is typically dissipated to ensure that the compressor does not overheat and that the compressed air is cool enough when it reaches its destination.
 In most cases, this heat literally vanishes into thin air.

 That is particularly wasteful, especially considering that over 90% of the electrical energy a compressor uses is converted into compression heat.

 There is an energy-efficient solution.
 By adding waste energy recovery technology to a compressed air system, much of the energy that a compressor uses can be recovered by using the generated heat elsewhere.